 You should make sure they’re wearing gloves, holding the sparklers at arm’s length and that any long hair is tied back.
 One useful trick for younger children is to stick the sparkler in a carrot to make it easier and safer to hold.

 Also, make sure you fully extinguish sparklers in a bucket of water before throwing them away.

 Think about your pets

-They might also benefit from having a radio or TV on in the room to drown out the noise of the fireworks.
-If you can, have someone sit with them to reassure them that things are okay.
+They might also benefit from having a radio or TV on in the room to drown out the noise of the fireworks and if you can, have someone sit with them to reassure them that things are okay.